sogaiu/alc.x-as-tests/README.md

 ## Building

 Building the native-image binary requires Leiningen and Graalvm.

-(At the moment, only Linux and macos have been tested.)
+### Linux and macos

 With Leiningen installed and Graalvm 20.1.0 for Java 11 uncompressed at `$HOME/src/graalvm-ce-java11-20.1.0`: